tiphainehenry/fhe_oracle/RestHash/README.md

 #step3: Curl requests:
-# creation of a new tender where Hash is the value of the new IPFS Hash where the offer will be stored. (for demo, we suppose hash=test)
+# Creation of a new tender where Hash is the value of the new IPFS Hash where the offer will be stored. (for demo, we suppose hash=test)
 curl -d "a=b"  http://localhost:34568/newTender?Hash=test

 # NEW OFFER: